Stay Safe Online from Phishing and Spam

 What is Spam?

-Spam is unwanted email.
-You might also hear it called junk mail.
-Spam fills your inbox with ads and other useless messages.
-It makes it hard to find the emails you care about.
-Some spam can also be dangerous.
-It may include links that install malware or try to steal your data.
+Spam is unwanted email — often called junk mail.
+It fills your inbox with ads and useless messages, making it hard to find the emails you care about.
+Some spam can be dangerous, containing links that install malware or try to steal your data.

 How Spam Filters Work

-Most email services use spam filters.
-These filters check each message to see if it’s real or not.
-If the email looks like spam, it goes to your spam folder.
-This helps keep your inbox clean.
+Most email services use spam filters that check each message to see if it’s legitimate.
+If an email looks suspicious, it’s sent to your spam folder to keep your inbox clean.

-But spam filters aren't perfect.
-Sometimes, real emails end up in the spam folder.
-It’s a good idea to check your spam folder often.
-You might find something important in there.
+However, spam filters aren't perfect.
+Sometimes real emails end up in the spam folder, so check it occasionally in case something important lands there.

 Marking Emails as Spam

-You can also mark spam emails yourself.
+You can also mark spam emails manually.
 For example, in Gmail, click on the email and choose “Mark as Spam.”
-This teaches your email service to block similar messages in the future.
+This helps your email service learn and block similar messages in the future.

 Turning Off Email Images

-Spam emails often have images that can track you.
-When you open the email, the image loads, and the spammer knows your email is active.
-This can lead to more spam.
+Spam emails often include hidden tracking images.
+When you open them, the spammer knows your email is active — leading to even more spam.

-To stop this, turn off email images.
-In Gmail, click the gear icon and go to Settings.
-Choose “Ask before displaying external images.”
-Then click Save.
-Now, Gmail will stop images from loading unless you allow them.
+To stop this, turn off automatic image loading.
+In Gmail, click the gear icon → Settings → choose “Ask before displaying external images” → then click Save.
+Now Gmail will only load images if you allow them.

 What is Phishing?